sdiehl/wiwinwlh/tutorial.md

 Let's look at an example cabal file.
 There are two main entry points that any package may provide: a ``library`` and an ``executable``.
-Multiple executables can be defined, but only one library.
-In addition there is a special form of executable entry point ``Test-Suite`` which defines an interface for unit tests to be invoked from cabal.
+Multiple executables can be defined but only one library.
+In addition, there is a special form of executable entry point ``Test-Suite`` which defines an interface for unit tests to be invoked from cabal.